pydanny/pydanny-event-notes/PyconAU2011/keynotes.rst

         * YouTube
         * Blender and Maya
         * Win32 - Factoid: Me, @pydanny, has done all his windows programming using cpython and Win32!

+    * Easy to learn!

+        * Good teachers.
+        * Think how fast you got the types and control structures in Python.
+General 3 hours
+        * In a day you can learn special methods and stdlib
+        * Critical because if you need good Python developers it doesn't take long to get up to speed.
+Converting developers takes:

+            * C takes 2 years to get competent
+            * Java takes 6 months to get competent
+            * Python takes a week to get competent

+        * Rapid development cycle

+            * Scripting languages are unbeatable for development speed
+            * Programs are grown organically
+            * Interactive testing lets people work with their code results immediately.
+            * Bang out real code fast